Topological phases and fractional excitations of the exciton condensate in a special class of bilayer systems: Introduction

 Besides 2D and 3D TBIs, more recently, a new class of topological superconductors (TSs) has been predicted by the topological classification of the Bogoliubov-de-Gennes (BdG) Hamiltonians \cite{Schynder,Kitaev}.
 Most interestingly, the topological quasiparticle excitations in TSs are Majorana Fermions with non-Abelian statistics \cite{Ivanov,Read}, which have potential applications in topological quantum computation \cite{Nayak}.
-In analogy with TS, in this paper we give a proposal to realize topological exciton condensate (TEC) in a spin-orbit coupled electron-hole bilayer system adjacent to two insulating ferromagnetic (FM) films.
-Furthermore, we reveal that the topological quasiparticle excitations in TEC carry fractional quantum number and obey Abelian statistics.
+In analogy with TS, recently, we gave a proposal to realize the topological exciton condensate (TEC) in a spin-orbit coupled electron-hole bilayer system adjacent to two insulating ferromagnetic (FM) films \cite{Hao}.
+Note that in our previous proposal \cite{Hao}, the electron-hole bilayer is fabricated with semiconductors such as GaAs or InAs heterostructures, where the electron and hole have different effective mass and different type of Rashba spin-orbit coupling (namely, $k$-type in electron layer and $k^{3}$-type in hole layer).
+Unfortunately, these differences break the particle-hole symmetry (PHS) of the bilayer system considered in Ref. \cite{Hao}.
+We know that the PHS is indispensable for emergence of the stably topological quasiparticle excitations, such as Majorana fermion in TSs \cite{Sau,Sato}.
+Hence, we can predict no stable topological quasiparticle excitations exist in TEC proposed in Ref. \cite{Hao}.
+In this paper, we extend the work of Ref. \cite{Hao} by considering the presence of PHS and discuss the topological quasiparticle excitations.